CyranoB/hedge_fund_portfolio/instructions.md

      - [ ] Export detailed performance data to an Excel file:
        - [ ] Call `export_to_excel`.
    - [ ] **Error Handling and Logging**
-     - [ ] Integrate Python’s `logging` module to record events, errors, and rebalancing triggers.
+     - [ ] Integrate Python's `logging` module to record events, errors, and rebalancing triggers.
      - [ ] Use try/except blocks where necessary (e.g., during data downloads or calculations).

 8. **Documentation, Testing, and Quality Assurance**